deliowales/go-technical-test/README.md

-# Delio Go Technical Test
+# Delio Golang Technical Test

+## The task 📈

-Delio engineering have been tasked with checking the current price of APPL and MSFT shares and comparing them the previous day's closing price.
+Delio engineering have been tasked with checking the current price of APPL and MSFT shares and comparing them to the previous day's closing price.

-## The task
+## Requirements 🗃️

-It's your job to create a service to use the finnhub's API (https://finnhub.io/docs/api/quote) to compare the current price of 10 APPL and 10 MSFT shares with their previous day's closing price.
+Your job is to create a CLI based application that uses the Finnhub API (https://finnhub.io/docs/api/quote) to compare the current price of 10 APPL and 10 MSFT shares with their previous day's closing price.

 To complete this task, you'll need to:

-* Create a a CLI application in Go
+* Create a a CLI application with Golang
 * Retrieve share value of MSFT and APPL shares from finnhub
 * Run profit & loss calculation on both MSFT & APPL shares
 * Return values to command line
 * Add tests

-Optional extras:
+## Bonus points 🥇

 * Utilise the concurrency of Go for API calls & profit and loss calculations
 * Add a benchmark to the service

-## The rest

-Feel free to use any external packages.

-Please do not hesitate to get in touch with any questions you have during the process.
+## How to submit 🔗

+- Share a link to a public or private repository on GitHub.